Back to top

 • Universidad de Chile

-Through my position as Head of School at the University of Auckland (2016 to 2020), I have become increasingly interested in curriculum development and general questions of music education at the tertiary level.
+Through my leadership positions as Head of School at the University of Auckland (2016 to 2020) and President of the Bruckner University in Linz (since 2021), I have become increasingly interested in curriculum development and general questions of music education at the tertiary level.
 For many institutions, the transition from heavily prescribed curricula to flexible and student-centered degree pathways seems difficult, particularly when it involves questioning what is taught as the canon.
 Integrating pedagogy, early and contemporary music, non-western repertoire and playing techniques into every student's education will be the big challenge for this new decade.
 If you work at an institution and are keen to have a conversation, please do not hesitate to get in touch!

 Vienna Virtuoso Archive